Mar 24, 2017 BACK

 A good first job in a growing sector of the economy is the Hollywood fantasy too many young people are failing to realize as a result of changes in hiring practices and the failure of colleges and universities to adapt.
 So one more thing young people have in common with Land’s: they know what it’s like to think they’re about to win a big prize, only to lose it in preposterous fashion.

-University Ventures is reimagining the future of higher education and creating new pathways from education to employment.
-Our portfolio companies are making higher education more affordable, pioneering entirely new approaches to learning, and helping employers think differently about how and where they discover talent.
-We believe entrepreneurs and institutions that produce meaningful educational outcomes will realize better economic returns.
-We believe that private enterprises can produce profound social impact, and that public-private partnerships can unlock the potential of mission-driven institutions.
-Our commitment extends beyond the world of traditional higher education, to the challenge of last-mile training and placement to help individuals showcase their skills and get great jobs in growing sectors of the economy.
-University Ventures is led by principals with decades of experience as entrepreneurs, investors, and leaders in higher education.
-Our approach draws upon the values and traditions of higher education to play a sustainable role in transforming the path from education to a stronger economic future for students, universities, and employers.
+University Ventures (UV) is reimagining the future of higher education and creating new pathways from education to employment.
+UV portfolio companies are making higher education more affordable, pioneering entirely new approaches to learning, and helping employers think differently about how and where they discover talent.
+UV’s approach draws upon the values and traditions of higher education to play a sustainable role in transforming the path from education to a stronger economic future for students, universities, and employers.
+UV is led by principals with decades of experience as entrepreneurs, investors, authors, and leaders in higher education.